JP Morgan chief says firm bracing itself for economic 'hurricane'

-NEW YORK (BLOOMBERG) - Mr Jamie Dimon has warned investors to prepare for an economic "hurricane" as the economy struggles against an unprecedented combination of challenges, including tightening monetary policy and Russia's invasion of Ukraine.
+NEW YORK • Mr Jamie Dimon has warned investors to prepare for an economic "hurricane" as the economy struggles against an unprecedented combination of challenges, including tightening monetary policy and Russia's invasion of Ukraine.

-Mr Dimon said at JP Morgan's investor day in May that there were "storm clouds" looming over the United States economy, but he said he had since updated that forecast given the challenges faced by the Federal Reserve as it attempted to rein in inflation.
+Mr Dimon said at JP Morgan's investor day last month that there were "storm clouds" looming over the United States economy, but he said he had since updated that forecast, given the challenges faced by the Federal Reserve as it attempted to rein in inflation.

 "Right now, it is kind of sunny; things are doing fine, everyone thinks the Fed can handle it," Mr Dimon said.